ashokn414/apll_01v8_sky130/README.md

 ## 6. Pre-layout Simulations
 The PLL is designed with respect to the following Block-Diagram.
+All the resistors,capacitors and transistors are modeled from sky130_fd_pr.

 </p>